Incidents in the Life of Madame Blavatsky: From history of compilation

-Washington wrote that Blavatsky with Sinnett and his wife Patience has been in sincere friendship, and over a decade (1879–89), she led with them the correspondence and has supplied to the author the materials for her biography.
+Washington wrote that Blavatsky with Sinnett and his wife Patience have been in sincere friendship, and over a decade (1879–89), she held correspondence with them and supplied to the author the materials for her biography.
 (Note: "Much of this biography had been derived from Blavatsky herself.")
-The book was "an attempt to reestablish" Blavatsky's reputation after the attacks of the Society for Psychical Research contained in Hodgson Report.
+The book was "an attempt to reestablish" Blavatsky's reputation after the attacks of the Society for Psychical Research contained in the Hodgson Report.
 Sinnett long continued correcting often distorted information about the time and place of the events in the book, having arrived to Blavatsky in Würzburg for it.
-Subsequently, she continued to send him additional information, which pop up in her memory.
+Subsequently, she continued to send him additional memories.
 Sinnett wrote: "In consultation we decided that Memoirs would be too comprehensive a title for the book and agreed on the word Incidents instead."
-In her letter to the author Blavatsky stated:
+In her letter to the author, Blavatsky stated:

 "Do whatever you like.
 Publish the memoirs, write what you think best and proper.
 I subscribe to it beforehand and hereby give you carte blanche and full authority to act and do in my name whatever you will.
 I am sure you will defend the cause and myself better than I ever can."